Template syntax

 Function calls

-Expressions can call instance methods:
+Expressions can also call instance methods:

 <time :datetime="date.toISOString()">